practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Factor/README.md

 ```

-Quotations are essential in Factor and are anonymous functions (values denoting a snippet of code) which can be used as values.
+Quotations are essential in Factor and are anonymous functions, which can be used as values.

 <br/>